FrankVolpe/Interest-Rate-Binomial-Tree/README.md

 * Rate at Node, *float*
   * Effective interest rate at node

+* Coupon at Node, *usually float*
+  * Coupon to be discounted at node

 * Cash Flow at Node, *usually float*
   * Expected cash flow at node (risk-neutral probability)

 * Value at Node, *float*
   * Discounted Cash Flow at node

+* Call Option Executed, *bool*
+  * Only added at Nodes where bond is called

+* Put Option Executed, *bool*
+  * Only added at Nodes where bond is put